Reading time: 5 min read

 You end up with hours of manual work, prone to human error and just frustrations from content editors.

-Sitecore has made efforts into creating work arounds where you can create your own script in order to deal with these issues.
-We decided to take a step further and solve this with the importance of being user-friendly.
-We decided to build a web application that content editors can use directly.
+Sitecore has made efforts into creating work arounds where you can create your own script in order to deal with these issues, we decided to takke a step further.
+We prioritize user experience by building a dedicated web application that content editors use directly.

 The import process follows this workflow: